mmoehabb/react-animation-maker/README.md

 # Abstract
 As the name indicates, the package seeks to make it easier for ReactJS developers to define and create their own animations.

-> The package does not contain animated components or already written animations.
-However, It might be added in new versions.
+This objective is achieved, by giving devs the ability to design there own animations, just by using js-css objects in defining animation stages.

 # Installing
 ```